giffordlabcvr/CRESS-GLUE/README.md

 It contains:

-* A set of circovirus reference sequences linked to auxiliary data.
+* A set of CRESS DNA virus reference sequences linked to auxiliary data.
-* A comprehensive list of circovirus genome features and their specific locations on full genome reference sequences.
+* A comprehensive list of CRESS DNA virus genome features and their specific locations on full genome reference sequences.
-* Alignments of circovirus reference sequences arranged hierarchically by clade.
+* Alignments of CRESS DNA virus reference sequences arranged hierarchically by clade.

 ## Installation